 I put together a sample of rhyming poetry and self published it*.
 Starting from scratch, with just Blurb for company!
 It went well, and I realise that many things that have inspired me have affected others, too.

-In my day job I am an administrator and office organiser/control freak.
+In my day job I was an administrator and office organiser/control freak.
 I’m in that age bracket of women who have had their retirement date swept from underneath them so the day job kept me busy for more years than I expected.

 Poetry is not likely to become my retirement nest egg, but it will keep me active (my keyboard fingers anyway!) and fulfil a long-held ambition.
 Hopefully others will find meaning and joy, comfort or empathy in some of my work.

-For my next project, I hope to publish my dad’s poems, and other poems by family members.
+For my next project, I hope to publish my dad’s poems, and poems by other family members.